 Often, the behaviour of an animal in real life will have an affect on how you interpret it, and what it means as a sign or symbol.
 The belief that seeing one magpie is bad luck actually stems from the fact that magpies are monogamous (they pair up young, and mate for life).
 To see one magpie on its own, usually means that its life partner has been killed.
 Therefore, the lone magpie is a bad omen.
 Hence, why it is one for sorrow, two for joy.

 That's just some of the ways which animal symbolism can be used in magic, divination and fortune-telling!
-If you would like to learn how to master animal meanings in only 80 minutes, be sure to check out The Wild Diviner e-course!
+If you would like to know more about me, my work with fortune-telling and my crazy life running a divination business, feel free to stalk the madness on Instagram!